css4j/echosvg/MIGRATING_FROM_BATIK.md

 5) The generic rasterizer module (and related files) was removed (svgrasterizer is still available but no longer supports PDF graphics).
 See [issue #10](https://github.com/css4j/echosvg/issues/10) for more details.
+6) SAXDocumentFactory and SAXSVGDocumentFactory no longer have constructors with `String` arguments.
+Either remove the string argument or replace it by a `null` and you should be fine.
+Alternatively, you can now use your own `XMLReader` in place of the parser class name.